Press Under Siege: Media Experts Assess the Impact of Trump’s Attacks

 In her best selling new book, “Connie: A Memoir,” which she will speak about, she details her struggles in a largely patriarchal industry—struggles many women journalists have experienced—and still are.

-A photo of Connie Chung next to a book called connie
+A black and white photo of a woman next to a book called connie

 She's won three Emmy Awards, the George Foster Peabody Award, the Edward R. Murrow Award, among others.